Addiction Studies (ADST)

 Pre-requisites: graduate standing.

-This course applies the biopsychosocial perspective to the field of substance use disorders.
-The emphasis is on an examination of the reciprocal interaction between the individual experiencing addiction and the various systems that impact misuse, addiction, treatment and recovery.
-The overall framework provides a foundation for the strengths perspective and client-centered practice.
-Topics included are harm reduction, biology of addiction, psychology of addiction, and co-existing disorders.
+Applies the biopsychosocial perspective to the field of substance use disorders.
+Emphasis is on an examination of the reciprocal interaction between the individual experiencing addiction and the various systems that impact misuse, addiction, treatment, and recovery.

 Pre-requisites: graduate standing.